-Alán Aspuru-Guzik is a professor of Chemistry and Computer Science at the University of Toronto.
+Alán Aspuru-Guzik is a professor of Chemistry and Computer Science at the University of Toronto since July 1st 2018.

-He is also the Research Chair of Canada 150 in Theoretical Chemistry.
-Alán began his independent career at Harvard University in 2006 and was promoted to Full Professor in 2013.
+He is also the Research Chair of Canada 150 in Theoretical Chemistry and a Canada CIFAR AI Chair at the Vector Institute.
+Alán began his independent career at Harvard University in 2006 and was a Full Professor at Harvard University from 2013-2018.
 He received his B.Sc. from the National Autonomous University of Mexico (UNAM) in 1999 and obtained a PhD from the University of California, Berkeley in 2004, where he was also a postdoctoral fellow from 2005-2006.